johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 Note: Previous versions of this specification required that only one Cookie header field be sent in requests.
 This is no longer a requirement.
-While this specification requires that a single cookie-string be produced, some user agents may split that string across multiple cookie header fields.
+While this specification requires that a single cookie-string be produced, some user agents may split that string across multiple `Cookie` header fields.
 For examples, see
 {{Section 8.2.3 of RFC9113}} and {{Section 4.2.1 of RFC9114}}.

 ## Requirements Specific to Browser User Agents